microsoft/AirSim/docs/airsim_ros_pkgs.md

    `\\wsl$\Ubuntu-18.04`

 #### How to run Airsim on Windows and ROS wrapper on WSL
-You need to have the same setting.json content for the simulator and WSL (e.g., in each Documents\Airsim folder), and due to a bug, the drone needs to have the name "SimpleFlight" in the settings.
+You need to have the same setting.json content for the simulator and WSL (e.g., in each Documents\Airsim folder).
 For WSL 1 execute:
 `export WSL_HOST_IP=127.0.0.1`
 and for WSL 2: